GoogleCloudPlatform/opentelemetry-operations-java/examples/otlp-spring/README.md

  - http://localhost:8080/work : This route generates a trace.

-Visit these routes to interact with the application. s
+Visit these routes to interact with the application.

 ## Running on Google Kubernetes Engine

+> [!NOTE]
-*You need to have a GKE cluster already setup in your GCP project before continuing with these steps.*
+> You need to have a GKE cluster already setup in your GCP project before continuing with these steps.

 Create artifact registry repository to host your containerized image of the application:
 ```shell